infinum/dotnet-handbook/Api/Documentation/Swagger.md

 })
 ```

-The second part of the configuration is done in the app configuration part of `Program.cs` (formerly in `Startup.Configure()`) where we set up and enable Swagger middleware that will serve generated Swagger JSON.
-Here we can also configure the endpoint for SwaggerUI.
+The second part is done in the app configuration part in `Program.cs` (formerly in `Startup.Configure()`) where we set up and enable Swagger middleware that will serve generated the Swagger JSON.
+This JSON file is the main component of the API documentation.
+It contains definitions and descriptions of all the endpoints.
+Other teams that integrate with the API can use this JSON file to generate (and later update) the classes and methods used in the communication.
 By default, Swagger will be served at the root of the URL.

 ```c#
 // This enables middleware for swagger JSON document